Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: The chord absorbing step

-Altogether this shows that there exists $t\ge m$ such that $W$ contains every edge in $U$ exactly $t$ times.
 Since we consider multiple occurrences of an edge in $U$ separately and each such occurrence corresponds to an edge of $U'$ it follows immediately that $W$ (viewed as a multiset consisting of edges in $E(U')\cup E(H)$) also contains each edge of $U'$ exactly $t$ times.
 This proves Claim~2.

 Let

 Note that (\ref{eq:m'}) implies that

 We will need the following claim when replacing the edges of $U$ by edges in $G$.